-Marketers know that Spring is ripe with opportunity, so we looked at the top four moves we’re seeing from leading brands as they gear up for Spring campaigns.
+Smart marketers know that special offer campaigns are ripe with opportunity, so we looked at the top four moves we’re seeing from leading brands as they gear up for special offer campaigns.

 #1 Make special days, er, special

 All the special days in the marketing calendar have been marked.
 You know when RUOK?
 Day is coming up, White Ribbon, Mothers Day, Fathers Day…these are all established marketing opportunities.

 Being ready for special days means having your content customised for segmented email lists.
 The content is personalised and related to the day and the customer receiving it – ideally based on their preferences and past behaviours.

 A special day requires a special email template – or at least one that reflects the day in terms of art and design to ensure it stands out.
 Sure, you’re still using brand colours, but it helps to have some email templates that shows the day is unique and reflects something of the substance that special day represents.